mtsokol/epidemic-modelling-workshop/README.md

-## ISZ - SIR workshop
+## Epidemic Modelling - SIR workshop

 Workshop is comprised of two notebooks:

-1. Introduction to SIR model, sensitivity analysis (local with TensorFlow and global with SALib)
+1. Introduction to the `SIR` model, sensitivity analysis (local with TensorFlow and global with SALib)
-2. 4D-Var methodology, epidemic modelling and prediction
+2. `4D-Var` methodology, epidemic modelling and prediction for New Zealand cases

-Required libs:
+Required dependencies in `requirements.txt`

-1. numpy
-2. matplotlib
-3. pandas
-4. tensorflow 2.x
-5. SALib (`pip install SALib`)
+Fields to be completed in tasks are marked with `???` symbols.